Iowa Sexual Abuse Laws and Penalties

 Obtaining Legal Assistance

-If you are charged with a sex crime in Iowa, you should contact a local criminal defense attorney.
+If you're charged with a sex crime in Iowa, contact a local criminal defense attorney.
 A conviction for sexual abuse can have serious and lasting ramifications, including time in prison and lifetime sex offender registration.
-An attorney will be able to explain the legal process to you and help you present the strongest defense.
+An attorney can explain the legal process and help you present the strongest defense.

 Get Professional Help